electrode-io/car-buying/instructions.md

     );
     ```

-    Now, the initial user view should be ready for you.
+    Now, the initial User view should be ready for you.
-    Restart the server and wait for your app being re-compiled.
+    Restart the server and wait for your app to recompile.
     Open http://localhost:3000/user, you can see:

     ![alt text][user1]

   ### Adding Plugins

-    As you can see above, user view is suppose to display a list of cars available in the inventory.
+    As you can see above, User view is suppose to display a list of cars available in the inventory.
 We will add an api that reads the available inventory from file.

     We will store the vehicles inventory in a file called `vehicles.json` which is stored under a [mock server](https://gecgithub01.walmart.com/a0d00hf/car-buying-service).

     Create a file called `vehicles.js` under `src/server/plugins` with content from [here](./src/server/plugins/vehicles.js).
-This file exposes and API to get the list of vehicles present in the inventory.
+This file exposes an API to get the list of vehicles present in the inventory.

     Register this plugin in `config/default.js` under `plugins` field: